chelseas/CVC4/lab.md

 ## Getting the Source Code and Compiling CVC4

-Use [Git](https://git-scm.com/) to clone this repository and use `git checkout assignment3` to use the branch that corresponds to this assignment.
+Use [Git](https://git-scm.com/) to clone this repository and use `git checkout --track origin/assignment3` to use the branch that corresponds to this assignment.

 Before we get started, we have to compile CVC4.
 CVC4 can currently be compiled on Linux and macOS.
 It can be cross-compiled for Windows but compilation on